 to write to temporary files for large sorts required by such SQL statements

 as ORDER BY, UNION, DISTINCT, and GROUP BY.
 For more information about this

 - Configure the database to send error messages to a writable file

 or to an output stream.
-For information on the
+For information, see Tuning Java DB.

 Be sure to set these properties so that they are deployed with the